SatelliteApplicationsCatapult/ard-docker-images/job-insert/README.md

 # Job insertion Docker image

-Used to insert job definitions into the Redis server used to process ARD campaigns.
+Docker image that inserts job definitions into the Redis server used to process ARD campaigns.

 ## Usage example